HuseyinSelen/CodeIgniter-CMS-Project/README.md

 	'failover' => array(),
 	'save_queries' => TRUE);

-you need to do this for the site and panel folders
+please perform this operation separately in the panel and site folders !

  4. Create your database and import the database.sql file.